-In my postdoctoral research I work as part of the BiBi project (The impact of bilingualism and bi-dialectalism on cognitive and linguistic development) led by Dr Napoleon Katsos at the University of Cambridge and Dr Mikhail Kissine at the Université libre de Bruxelles (ULB).
-Dr Alma Veenstra is also a postdoctoral collaborator based at the ULB.
-The project is funded by the Wiener-Anspach Foundation in Belgium and the Isaac Newton Trust Fund in Cambridge.
+In my postdoctoral research I worked as part of the BiBi project (The impact of bilingualism and bi-dialectalism on cognitive and linguistic development) led by Dr Napoleon Katsos at the University of Cambridge and Dr Mikhail Kissine at the Université libre de Bruxelles (ULB).
+Dr Alma Veenstra was also a postdoctoral collaborator based at the ULB.
+The project was funded by the Wiener-Anspach Foundation in Belgium and the Isaac Newton Trust Fund in Cambridge.

 Please, visit the project’s website for more information.